linkedin px ads

 It’s hard to imagine otherwise when they have words like Politikverdrossenheit, meaning disenchantment with politics (which I’m sure is how most of us feel these days) and Futterneid, which means “the feeling when you’re eating with other people and realize that they have ordered something better off the menu that you would rather eat yourself” – it’s a mouthful for sure.

-This blog will explore some of our favourite German phrases, “untranslatable” words, and some words that are so literal that you can’t see them any other way from now on.
+This blog will explore some of our favorite German phrases, “untranslatable” words, and some words that are so literal that you can’t see them any other way from now on.

 However, first, we will look at German syntax and how it compares with the English one that most of us are familiar with.